MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 }
 ```

-Then let's go back to the terminal and restart the server.
+Then, let's go back to the terminal and restart the server.

 ```shell
 make server